 Certified Practising Speech Pathologist

 Carly Veness is a paediatric speech pathologist with a special focus on infant and child feeding difficulties.
 Carly graduated with a Bachelor of Speech Pathology with Honours from La Trobe University in 2003.
 Carly has worked in a variety of public, private and not-for-profit settings in Melbourne in both clinical and research roles over the past 16 years.
 These include previous positions at the Royal Children’s Hospital, Northern Health, Alfred CYMHS, Vision Australia and the Murdoch Childrens Research Institute.
 Carly also has a Graduate Diploma of Mental Health Sciences (Infant & Parent) from Melbourne University and has previously worked as part of an infant mental health team.
 Carly currently holds a public appointment at the Royal Women’s Hospital in the Neonatal Intensive and Special Care Unit and also consults privately in Hawthorn through our sister office at Offspring Health.

 Carly started Babble & Munch Speech Pathology in 2014 in order to provide a private service focusing on the specific and underserviced area of infant feeding and paediatric feeding and swallowing difficulties.
 Carly has particular interest and experience in working with babies and children with gastrointestinal conditions such as reflux, eosinophilic oesophagitis and constipation, allergy, congenital heart disease, prematurity, growth faltering, developmental delay, tongue ties, breastfeeding difficulties, and tube feeding and tube weaning.
-Carly is active in teaching, training and mentoring other speech pathologists and feeding therapists in paediatric feeding and regularly runs feeding workshops for other health professionals in Melbourne and interstate.
+Carly is active in teaching, training and mentoring other speech pathologists and feeding therapists in paediatric feeding and regularly runs feeding workshops for other health professionals in Melbourne, interstate and online.